MelpCode/ts-typeorm-crud/README.md

 ## Important:

-  - Initialize your local web server ( WAMP o XAMP)
+  - Initialize your web development environment such as WAMPSERVER or XAMPP.

 Open a command line, locate the project address and run the following npm scripts,

 in developer mode or in production mode: